This post may contain affiliate links. Read our disclosure policy

 Tips for Making a Great Chutney

-Refrigerate the chutney before serving for the best texture and flavour.
+- Refrigerate the chutney before serving for the best texture and flavor.

 Ingredients for Tamarind Chutney